Difference is Strength

 - We do not offer alumni interviews in advance of admission decisions and have refocused alumni efforts to connect with admitted candidates instead.

-Yet even with these changes, there's more work needed on our part to achieve a more inclusive process.
+Yet even with these changes, there's more work needed on our part to achieve a more inclusive and equitable process.

-Issues surrounding standardized testing, for example, are complex in a research university like ours, and while we’re no longer requiring, recommending or considering SAT Subject Tests, we’re hoping there is more we can do.
+Issues surrounding standardized testing, for example, are complex in a research university like ours, and while we’re currently SAT/ACT optional, we’re hoping there is more we can do.

 Our Waiting List